-Employers hoping to sponsor a foreign professional on an H-1B visa through the H-1B cap lottery can start to create accounts in preparation for the electronic H-1B registration system, which will begin taking petition registrations on March 1st.
+Employers hoping to sponsor a foreign professional on an H-1B visa through the H-1B cap lottery can start to create accounts in preparation for the electronic H-1B online registration system, which will begin taking petition registrations on March 1st.
 The employer registration period marks the start of a new electronic registration system, which will take place for the first time this year, and will impact petitions for the FY 2021 H-1B cap.

 Changes to H-1B Cap for FY2021